astronomer/docs/learn/connections/azure-blob-storage.md

 <TabItem value="shared-access-key">

-Microsoft generates two [Shared access keys](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal) by default for every storage account.
-They can be used to authorize access to the data in your storage account.
+Microsoft generates two [shared access keys](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal) by default for every storage account.
+You can use them to give Airflow access to the data in your storage account.

 An Azure Blob Storage connection using a shared access key requires the following information:

 - Name of the storage account
 - Shared access key

+Complete the following steps to retrieve these values:

-1. In your Azure portal, navigate to your Storage account view and select your subscription.
+1. In your Azure portal, open your storage account.
 2. Copy the name of your storage account.
-3. Follow the [Microsoft documentation](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal#view-account-access-keys) to copy the account **Key**.
+3. Follow [Microsoft documentation](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage?tabs=azure-portal#view-account-access-keys) to copy the storage account **Key**.

 </TabItem>

 <TabItem value="connection-string">